Related ToolsChatgpt

 1. Complex Coding Tasks

-The 74.9% SWE-bench score isn’t just marketing — I’ve noticed GPT-5 handles multi-file refactoring and architecture decisions significantly better than GPT-4o.
-When I asked both models to refactor a React component with complex state management, GPT-5 suggested a cleaner architecture that GPT-4o missed.
+The 74.9% SWE-bench score per OpenAI’s benchmarks isn’t just marketing - GPT-5 handles multi-file refactoring and architecture decisions significantly better than GPT-4o.
+When asked to refactor a React component with complex state management, GPT-5 reportedly suggests cleaner architectures that GPT-4o misses.

 Best for: